M113 armored personnel carrier: General usage in combat

 The ARVN also used M113 armored personnel carriers.
-Between November 1967 and March 1970, the US and ARVN forces lost no less than 1,342 M113s to land-mines alone (excluding the vehicle were lost by recoilless rifles or RPGs) In 1975, 1381 ARVN M113s were destroyed and captured.
+Between November 1967 and March 1970, the US and ARVN forces lost no less than 1,342 M113s to landmines alone (excluding the vehicle were lost by recoilless rifles or RPGs) In 1975, 1381 ARVN M113s were destroyed and captured.
 Losses in other years are unknown.
-In total, the U.S, ARVN and Australia lost about 8,000 M113s during the Vietnam war.
+In total, the U.S., ARVN and Australia lost about 8,000 M113s during the Vietnam war.

 Israel

-The IDF are the second largest user of the M113 after the United States, with over 6000 of the vehicles in service.
+The IDF are the second largest user of the M113 after the United States, with over 6,000 of the vehicles in service.

-In 1967 some Jordanian M113 were captured in the West Bank during the Six-Day War and were integrated into the Israeli Army.
+In 1967 some Jordanian M113s were captured in the West Bank during the Six-Day War and were integrated into the Israeli Army.
 In 1970 Israel started to receive M113A1 to replace the antiquated half-tracks.
 The IDF M113s were armed with M2 HB machine guns, and two MAG 7.62 mm machine guns on either side of the upper crew compartment door.